 Prednisone is a steroid-type drug.
-When a person stops taking prednisone or other steroids abruptly, they may notice symptoms similar to adrenal insufficiency.
-These include lethargy, low appetite, weight loss, and a general feeling of being unwell.
+When a person stops taking prednisone or other steroids abruptly, they may notice symptoms including lethargy, low appetite, weight loss, and a general feeling of being unwell.

-Prednisone is a corticosteroid that doctors prescribe to treat swelling and inflammation.
-It relieves swelling, itching, and redness by suppressing the immune system.
+Prednisone is a glucocorticoid — a type of corticosteroid — that doctors prescribe to treat swelling and inflammation.
+It relieves swelling, itching, and inflammation by suppressing the immune system.

 Doctors should prescribe the lowest possible dose of prednisone to meet a person’s health needs.
 This is because of the risk of adverse effects.